chrysn/aiocoap/README.rst

 Licensing
 ---------

-aiocoap is published under the MIT License, see LICENSE_ for details.
+aiocoap is published under the MIT License, and follows the best practice of `reuse.software`_.

 When using aiocoap for a publication, please cite it according to the output of ``./setup.py cite [--bibtex]``.